aindy-eu/vscode-ai-helpers/README.md

 - **Split Content into Chunks**: Automatically split the content of selected files (and or folders with files) into smaller, manageable chunks based on a specified token limit.

-We ignore a bunch of files as default to avoid meaningless chunks.
+I ignore a bunch of files as default to avoid meaningless chunks.

 ```javascript
 const invalidExtensions = [